 Before Wu Sangui and his troops could reach Beijing, he received word that the city had fallen, and the Ming emperor had committed suicide.
 Wu Sangui’s father was also being held hostage by Li Zicheng.
 Despondent, Wu turned his troops back to the wall, to renew their guard at Shanhaiguan, the important strategic pass between the Great Wall and the sea.

 Wu Sangui faced a fateful decision.
 With little to lose, he sent a letter to Dorgon, the brother of Wu’s old nemesis Hung Taiji.
-Dorgon was the regent for Hung Taiji’s son, the young emperor Fulin.
-Wu agreed to surrender to Dorgon in exchange for the latter’s help in destroying Li Xicheng’s army and restoring order in the capital.
+Dorgon was the regent for Hong Taiji’s son, the young emperor Fulin.
+Wu agreed to surrender to Dorgon in exchange for the latter’s help in destroying Li Zicheng’s army and restoring order in the capital.
 Dorgon readily agreed.

 On May 27, 1644, the armies of Li Zicheng and Wu Sangui met just east of Shanhaiguan.
 According to one account, the Chinese armies of Li and Wu fought all day until in the late afternoon a North China sandstorm temporarily blinded the combatants.
 It was at the moment that Dorgon led the Manchus through the Shanhaiguan Pass and onto the field of battle.
 The sight of the Manchu infantry and cavalry riding hard into the fray threw Li Zicheng and his troops into a panic, and they retreated to Beijing.
 A week later, Li left the capital, but not before ordering the execution of Wu Sangui’s father.